Jarn/dataflake.ldapconnection/docs/install.rst

   $ easy_install dataflake.ldapconnection

-If you use :mod:`zc.buildout` you can add :mod:`dataflake.ldapconnection` to the necessary ``egss`` section to have it pulled in automatically.
+If you use :mod:`zc.buildout` you can add :mod:`dataflake.ldapconnection` to the necessary ``eggs`` section to have it pulled in automatically.

 When you ``easy_install`` :mod:`dataflake.ldapconnection`, the
 :term:`python-ldap` libraries are installed if they are not present.